 Assemble Your Real Estate Investment Team

 There are some key people that you will involve in every real estate investment situation and there are some that will see only situational work.
-Trying to do too much yourself is a great way to burn out on real estate investing all together, so keep that in mind when you decide on just how much work to divvy up.
-These are some key members that you might consider for addition to a investment team.
+Trying to do too much yourself is a terrific way to burn out on real estate investing altogether, so keep that in mind when you decide on just how much work to divvy up.
+These are some key members that you might consider for addition to an investment team.

 Real Estate Agent/Real Estate Attorney

 Many real estate investors will rely on a real estate agent to help them hunt down potential listings for investment work.
 An even better way to use a real estate agent is to draw on their experience with a particular area to get information about the financial situation of the area, which directly impacts the future profitability of your investment.